Roiw/boggleSolver/README.md

 - Traverse the Trie together with the DFS, using the Trie to prune invalid paths.
 - Use a StringBuilder for fast character concatenation.
 - Complexity is O(N * L) where N is the number of cells on the board and L is the length of the biggest word on the dictionary.

+## Running the project

+In order to run the project:
+- dotnet new console
+- dotnet run

+This will run the test cases defined on unitTestsBoggle